gurol/ptopi/README.md

 An exploratory table (PToPI) presents the novel concepts introduced from multi-perspective analysis of **57 binary-classification performance instruments** (29 measures and 28 metrics with 12 variant and parametric instruments).
 It is like a "periodic table of elements" in chemisstry.
 <!-- The indicator is proposed in the article above to identify whether the classification performance is close to random classifier's performance. -->

-Please, refer to http://dx.doi.org/10.17632/5c442vbjzg.3 for the Mendeley Data (**Binary-Classification Performance Evaluation Reporting Survey Data with the Findings**) providing comprehensive findings related to binary-classification performance evaluation reporting issues of **78 academic studies** within the recent 7 years (2012–2018) that model some machine learning based **Android malware detection classifiers** and report their performance evaluation using some metrics.
+Please, refer to online data (will be available after review) <!--http://dx.doi.org/10.17632/5c442vbjzg.3 for the Mendeley Data (**Binary-Classification Performance Evaluation Reporting Survey Data with the Findings**) --> providing comprehensive findings <!-- related to binary-classification performance evaluation reporting issues of **78 academic studies** within the recent 7 years (2012–2018) that model some machine learning based **Android malware detection classifiers** and report their performance evaluation using some metrics. -->

 **Note**: Please, cite our article if you would like to use and/or adapt the code, datasets, methodology, and other materials provided and let us know.
 Thank you for your interest.
 Be aware that **the exploratory table/tool PToPI by Gürol Canbek is licensed under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/legalcode)**.
 You can use PToPI for personal purposes or academical studies by giving a citation to the article above.
 See the "license for use" in the spreadsheet file.